 Seal The Grout Lines

-Once the grout has had a chance to fully dry and is hard to the touch, it needs to be sealed in order to protect it from stains and water penetration.
+Once the grout has had a chance to fully dry and is hard to the touch, it needs to be sealed to protect it from stains and water penetration.
 A below surface sealer should be poured into a tin can and then spread along the lines using a clean foam brush.
 Make sure that you work methodically down each portion of the floor so that you don’t miss anything.
 You should also be careful not to apply too much sealant as that can cause the grout to become muddy again.